Quicr/quicr-protocol-spec/moq-proto.md

 ## Streams vs Datagrams

-Publishers of the named-data can specify the reliability gaurantees that is expected from the QUIC transport.
+Publishers of the named-data can specify the reliability guarantees that is expected from the QUIC transport.
 Setting of `IS_RELIABLE` flag to true enables sending the application data as QUIC streams, otherwise as QUIC Datagrams.